unifreak/unifreak.github.io/_posts/2021-11-02-note-go-the-language.md

 Conceptually, a value of an interface type, or "interface value", has two components, a concrete type and a value of that type.
 These are called the interface's "dynamic type" and "dynamic value".
 In our conceptual model, a set of values called *type descriptors* provide information about each type, such as its name and methods.
 In an interface value, the type component is represented by the appropriate type descriptor.

 **A variable of interface type stores a pair: the concrete value assigned to the variable, and that value's type descriptor**.
 To be more precise, the value is the underlying concrete data item that implements the interface and the type describes the full type of that item.
+For instace:

+    var r io.Reader
+    tty, err := os.OpenFile("/dev/tty", os.O_RDWR, 0)
+    if err != nil {
+        return nil, err
+    }
+    r = tty

+r contains, schematically, the (value, type) pair, `(tty, *os.File)`.
+Notice that the type `*os.File` implements methods other than Read; even though the interface value provides access only to the Read method, the value inside carries all the type information about that value.
+That’s why we can do things like this:

+    var w io.Writer
+    w = r.(io.Writer)

+The expression in this assignment is a type assertion; what it asserts is that the item inside r also implements io.Writer, and so we can assign it to w.
+After the assignment, w will contain the pair `(tty, *os.File)`.
+That’s the same pair as was held in r.
+The static type of the interface determines what methods may be invoked with an interface variable, even though the concrete value inside may have a larger set of methods.

+Continuing, we can do this:

+    var empty interface{}
+    empty = w

+and our empty interface value empty will again contain that same pair, `(tty, *os.File)`.
+That’s handy: an empty interface can hold any value and contains all the information we could ever need about that value.

+(We don’t need a type assertion here because it’s **known statically** that w satisfies the empty interface.
+In the example where we moved a value from a Reader to a Writer, we needed to be explicit and use a type assertion because Writer’s methods are not a subset of Reader’s.)

 The zero value for an interface has both its type and value components set to nil.
 An interface value is described as nil or non-nil based on its dynamic